-This is perfect for printing on t-shirts, mugs, cushions, key holders, cards, and any projects you might have.
+This is perfect for printing on t-shirts, mugs, cushions, key holders, cards and any projects you might have.

-What you will get is:
+What you will get for this coffee quote is:

 Organizing Commercial Use Cut File Designs for Silhouette CAMEO and Cricut

 The easiest way to keep commercial use designs separate from those designs that are for personal use only is to create special folders for them on your computer and/or in your Silhouette Studio library.
 Simply call the folder “Commercial Use” and then create sub folders inside the main folder to organize the designs in any way you’d like - by theme, occasion, material, or designer.

 To create a commercial use folder on a MAC open the Finder Panel and decide where you'd like the folder to be stored.
 If you'd like it in the Documents folder, open the Documents > Right Click > Add Folder.
 Re-name the folder Commercial Use.
 To create sub-folders, open the Commercial Use folder you created > Right click > New Folder.
 Right click on the folder > Re Name the folder based on how you decide to categorize your designs.
 Repeat this process to create multiple sub-folders.

 To organize your commercial use design files in Silhouette Studio, you can do so in the Silhouette Studio Library.
 Open Silhouette Studio and click "Library" from the top right menu bar.
 This will open the Silhouette Studio Library.
 Under the "Local User" area, right click "Library" and then select "New Folder."
 Double click on the new folder to re-name it "Commercial Use" If you'd like to create sub-folders, repeat he same process only right clicking on the "Commercial Use" folder to create a "New Folder" within in.